 - Plus much more

 For owners, operators, developers, planners, and funders interested in learning how to tap into the growing market for innovative senior living models, this recording is not to be missed.

 Mark Heckman, AIA, NCARB, CNUA, Principal

-Mark Heckman has over 35 years of experience as a practicing design architect and has been a Principal at Marks, Thomas Architects since 1996.
+Mark Heckman has over 35 years of experience as a practicing design architect and has been a Principal at Marks Thomas since 1996.
 He is a leading design expert in the field of senior housing, having designed projects for clients in the Mid-Atlantic region and beyond for over 28 years.
 Mr. Heckman has extensive knowledge of the design of assisted living, independent living, and continuing care retirement communities, and is helping to create the next generation senior living model.

 Faith Nevins, AIA, LEED AP, Principal

-Faith Nevins joined Marks, Thomas Architects in 1989 and became a Principal with the firm in 1996.
+Faith Nevins joined Marks Thomas in 1989 and became a Principal with the firm in 1996.
 She has designed many senior living facilities and strives to lead the charge for innovative design solutions for senior housing.
 She maintains the firm’s in-house design review and has overseen the design of several of the firm’s award-winning projects.
 She juries for architectural design award programs with entities including the National Council of Senior Housing, serves on the Architectural Review Board of Baltimore County, and provides design critique and thesis mentoring for architectural students.